desmondlzy/timewalk-core/README.md

 The core hosted in this repo provides you with a command line interface to invoke TimeWalk.

-To make TimeWalk work, find a plugin for your text editor.
+To make TimeWalk work, find a plugin for your text editor (under development).

 Installation
 ------------

-Note: General users should **not** directly install the plugin from here.
+Note: General users should **not** directly install the plugin from here (under development).

-Your text editor plugins will download this core upon the installation or activation.
+Your text editor plugins will download the core upon their installation or activation.
 Then the core will be invoked by the editor plugins via command line interface and make all the magic happen.

 For plugin developers who may want to get the core program.